VE-Traintable-Server/worldmods/readme.md

-Mod of submodules of mods used on VE-TTurvial
+Mod of submodules of mods used on VE-Traintable

 Note: It is preferable to *not* make updates directly on the VE-Traintable server, and instead only pull in updates made elsewhere.
 Emergencies happen though, and cleaning things up isn't too hard.